resistbot/contact-officials/README.md

   can specify a CSS selector for an element that must be found.
 See `states/WA/governor.yaml` for an example of the alert functionality, and `states/CA/lower.yaml` for an example of a CSS selector.

-* In `recaptcha` section, a `callback_name` and `callback_param` can optionally be defined.
-If the recaptcha callback is not defined in a data-callback attribute on the captcha element, its callback will need to be found and explicitly passed as `callback_name`.
-If the callback requires the captcha element be passed as a param, a selector for the element must be given as `callback_param`.
+* In `recaptcha` section, a `callback` and `callback_selector` can optionally be defined.
+If the recaptcha callback is not defined in a data-callback attribute on the captcha element, its callback will need to be found and explicitly passed as `callback`.
+If the callback requires the captcha element be passed as a param, a selector for the element must be given as `callback_selector`.
+The `recaptcha` section also allows an optional `version` parameter.
+This is used when V3 is utilized by a form, and currently 'V3' is the only acceptable value.

 * Introduction of meta variables, described below.